google/jsonapi/README.md

 Visit [godoc](http://godoc.org/github.com/shwoodard/jsonapi#MarshalOnePayloadEmbedded)

-This method not meant to for use in implementation code, although feel free.
-This method was created for use in tests.
-In most cases, your request payloads for create will be embedded rather than sideloaded for related records.
+This method is not strictly meant to for use in implementation code, although feel free.
+It was mainly created for use test; in most cases, your request payloads for create will be embedded rather than sideloaded for related records.
 This method will serialize a single struct pointer into an embedded json response.
-In other words, there will be no, "included", array in the json all relationships will be serailized inline in the data.
+In other words, there will be no, `included`, array in the json; all relationships will be serialized inline with the data.

-However, in tests, you may want to construct payloads to post to create methods that are embedded to most closely resemble the payloads that will be produced by the client.
-This is what this method is intended for.
+However, in tests, you may want to construct payloads to post to create methods that are embedded to most closely model the payloads that will be produced by the client.
+This method aims to enable that.

-model interface{} should be a pointer to a struct.

 ### Example